ionzzu/CougSat1/docs/helmholtz.md

 ### Design

 - The structure is large enough such that a CubeSat may be maneuvered within it
-- Complexity was minimized by reducing the number of main parts to 5
+- Complexity was minimized by reducing the assembled part types to 5
 - Slats are large enough to be wrapped in 24 AWG wire
 - Coil mounts are designed to nest within each other when disassembled
 - All parts are designed such that they may be 3D printed